tl;dr – I set up automated backups of our office security camera footage and used Power Automate to automate alerting if anything went wrong.

 You can view the run history for any of your flows, see whether they succeeded or failed (or didn’t run), and see which path they took in the workflow tree.

-In summary, we set up scheduled security camera recordings using Surveillance Station, storing videos to the Synology NAS, syncing the videos to an off-site OneDrive backup using Cloud Sync, and created an automated workflow with Microsoft Flow, to alert us via Slack if videos stop appearing in OneDrive for any reason.
+In summary, we set up scheduled security camera recordings using Surveillance Station, storing videos to the Synology NAS, syncing the videos to an off-site OneDrive backup using Cloud Sync, and created an automated workflow with Power Automate, to alert us via Slack if videos stop appearing in OneDrive for any reason.